 The clitoris boasts more nerve endings than any other part of the body (approximately 8,000).
 It can measure between 6 and 12 centimeters long and 6 centimeters wide, extending up inside the body.

-There is a condition known as vaginal prolapse.
-This occurs when the uterus, fallopian tubes and vagina collapse, putting intense pressure on the vaginal area.
+There’s a condition known as vaginal prolapse.
+This occurs when the uterus, Fallopian tubes, and vagina collapse, putting intense pressure on the vaginal area.

 After giving birth, all women naturally need some time to recover before starting to have sex again.
 The muscles gradually regain their normal size eventually.
 However, it’s probably a good idea to wait between four and six months after childbirth to have penetrative sex.

-This is because the pH of the vaginal flora takes a while to regain its equilibrium.
-Until this happens, you’ll be at increased risk of contracting bacterial or yeast infections.
+This is because the pH of the vaginal flora takes a while to regain its balance.
+Until this happens, you’ll be at an increased risk of contracting bacterial or yeast infections.

 During this period, it’s also essential to avoid consuming alcoholic beverages or too much sugar.
 You should also make sure you steer clear of tight underwear or other intimate apparel.